Greg-T8/Notebook/topics/concepts/graphic_design.md

 >Repetition helps organize the information; it helps guide the reader through pages; it helps unify disparate parts of the design.

+>The repetitive element does not have to be a graphic or clipart; it can be spacing, rules, fonts, alignments, or anything that you consciously repeat.

 #### Repetition: Examples

 <details><summary>Business Card - Repetition unifies the piece</summary><br>